-Country scrambled eggs are loaded with meat, cheese, and veggies to keep you and your family nice and full all morning long.
+Country scrambled eggs are loaded with meat, cheese, and veggies.
+It will keep you and your family full all morning long.
 If you are looking for a hearty breakfast scramble, get the recipe and tips below.

 Country scrambled eggs is a no-fuss hearty breakfast idea